Miroslav Štolfa

-Miroslav Štolfa (11 August 1930, in Brno – 26 February 2018, in Brno) was Czech painter, printmaker and university lecturer.
+Miroslav Štolfa (11 August 1930, in Brno – 26 February 2018, in Brno) was a Czech painter, printmaker, and university lecturer.

 Life

 Miroslav Štolfa achieved his A-levels at grammar school in Brno-Husovice and between 1949 and 1953 studied art (taught by Prof. E. Milén, B. S. Urban, and V. Makovský) at the Faculty of Education at Masaryk University and history at the Faculty of Arts (taught by Prof. F. Stiebitz, J. Macůrek, and R. Holinka).

 After completing his studies, Štolfa focused on painting and teaching at pedagogical schools in Boskovice, Tišnov, and Brno.
 In 1955 he married his fiancée Věra; they had a son, Jaromír and a daughter, Jana.
 In the same year, his first solo exhibition took place in the Education Employees Club in Brno.

 In 1963 he co-founded the creative group Parabola which was gradually joined by a number of important Brno artists (A. Čalkovský, R. Fila, R. Hliněnský, D. Chatrný, J. Jankovič, Z. Macháček, E. Ovčáček, M. Urbásek, D. Valocký, K. Veleba, V. Zykmund, and others).
 Václav Zykmund was both group theorist and spokesperson.

 At that time Miroslav Štolfa was teaching at the Department of Art Theory and Education at the Faculty of Arts at Palacký University in Olomouc.
 In 1966, he was named an assistant professor in painting on basis of his degree.

 During the 1960s, Štolfa undertook several foreign study trips (Belgium, France, Italy, the Netherlands, Hungary, Germany, Poland, Austria, and Spain).
 Between 1978 and 1983, he taught drawing and painting at the Department of Aesthetic Education at the Faculty of Education at Jan Evangelista Purkyně University in Brno (now Masaryk University).
 From 1979 he was an assistant professor there.
 At the age of 53, he left his pedagogical activities and from then on he devoted himself exclusively to his own works of art.

 In 1990, Štolfa co-founded the artists’ association “TT klub” whose members were not only artists born in the 1950s but also a few art theorists (R. Horáček, J. Valoch, I. Zhoř).
 In 1992, he participated in the founding of the Institute of Fine Arts at the Faculty of Architecture, Brno University of Technology and until 1993 he was head of the newly established painter’s studio.

 Štolfa’s body of work includes an extensive collection of paintings and drawings based on a thorough knowledge of avant-garde movements.
 The importance of his work grew beyond the borders of his own region.
 Throughout his life, he arranged 50 solo exhibitions and participated in 170 collective exhibitions, of which more than 70 were abroad.
 Miroslav Štolfa lived and worked in Brno.